 An account of the founding of Google's LGBT employee group in 2004 and an article about the founder and his partner.
 Published originally on OutHistory in 2019.

-Anne Balay, professor, trucker, and union organizer, meditates on Matt Brim's Poor Queer Studies in an original OutHistory feature.
+Professor, trucker, and union organizer Anne Balay reflects on Matt Brim’s Poor Queer Studies: Confronting Elitism in the University (2020) in an original OutHistory feature.

 An exhibit on the rediscovery of female impersonator and singer Gene Pearson.
 Published originally on OutHistory in 2020.